top of page

 Albert Abdul-Barr Wang is an indigenous Taiwanese-American Los Angeles-based experimental writer, conceptual painter, photographer, sculptor, video, and installation artist.
 He received a MFA in studio art from the ArtCenter College of Design (2025), a BFA in Photography & Digital Imaging at the University of Utah (2023), and a BA in Creative Writing/English Literature at Vanderbilt University (1997).

-Wang's prose has appeared or is forthcoming in BRINK, The Ekphrastic Review, The Hooghly Review, Brooklyn to Gangham, and fractured lit.
+Wang's prose and poetry have appeared or is forthcoming in BRINK, The Ekphrastic Review, The Hooghly Review, Brooklyn to Gangnam, and fractured lit.
 Also he is the author of J.Six: History Makes a Novel / The Novel Makes a History which is the first literary critique novel about the Capitol insurrection.
 His art has been exhibited at The New Wolford House, Postmasters Gallery, Site:Brooklyn Gallery, Filter Space, Equity Gallery, Texas Photographic Society, and Tiger Strikes Asteroid.
 Also he has been an artist-in-residence at the School for Visual Arts and a recipient of the Working Artist Org grant.